magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/graphql.md

 In CSP, GraphQL queries can retrieve detailed information across multiple databases.
 For instance, a client application might query for user details along with their related projects and tasks in a single request.

-Here’s an example of a GraphQL query in CSP:
+Here's an example of a GraphQL query in CSP:

 ```text
 {